bugcrowd/templates/submissions/description/server_security_misconfiguration/mail_server_misconfiguration/email_spoofing_to_inbox_due_to_missing_or_misconfigured_dmarc_on_email_domain/template.md

-# Email Spoofing to Inbox due to Missing or Misconfigured DMARC on Email Domain

-## Overview of the Vulnerability

 A Sender Policy Framework (SPF) and DomainKeys Identified Mail (DKIM) are security controls used by email domains to prevent spoofing.
 Domain-based Message Authentication (DMARC) uses both SPF and DKIM to reject or quarantine emails sent from domains.
 A missing DMARC on this domain enables an attacker to spoof the name of a domain and send emails on behalf of the domain.

 ## Business Impact